Maltomatic/Verbosity/readme.md

     - the operation is determined by the ending punctuation
     - ';': subtraction / ':': division / '!': multiplication / '?': modulo / '-': division and rounded down to full number / none: addition
     - other punctuation marks are viewed as assignment for mathematical operations
+        - assignment to a previously undeclared variable is valid and can be jumped to, unlike direct declarations
+        - in this case the variable naming follows the assignment statement rather than the line number
     - if the line has an even number of words, the second operand is read as a variable
         - for a line with length L:
             - the first L/2 words indicate the first variable